Best Cars for Canadian Winters (2025 Update)

 Make sure you drive at the recommended speed limit on the road, stopping in bad weather conditions can be difficult but if you maintain the speed limit, you should be able to stop safely.

 If you know you’ll need to come to a stop, start by lightly pressing the brake well before you reach a stop sign or intersection.
 This helps give your car ample time to gain traction and decelerate.
-If you slam on your breaks, you are more likely to spin out or skid out of control.
+If you slam on your breaks, you are likelier to spin out or skid out of control.

 Driving on an Incline

 Another good way to drive up an incline in adverse weather conditions is to use both of your feet.
 Place one foot on the gas and one on the brake.
-Slowly, press on the brake.
+Slowly press on the brake.
 This will help you gain traction.
 Once you feel your tires gain their traction back, then you can take your foot off the brake and allow your other foot to press down gently on the gas.
 You should continue this technique until you get to the top.

 Turning